 - sesame seeds (optional, or poppy seeds)

-- In a large bowl, add 1/2 cup of the warm water, yeast and 1 Tbsp of the sugar.
+- In a large bowl, add ½ cup of the warm water, yeast and 1 tablespoon of the sugar.
 Allow yeast to dissolve for 5 minutes.

 - Add the remaining warm water and sugar, the oil, salt and 4 cups of the flour.
 Combine until smooth and then add enough of the remaining flour to form a soft ball of dough.

 - Turn out onto a well floured work surface, then knead until smooth and elastic (usually about 7 minutes). *If you're kneading the dough with your stand mixer, knead for 6 minutes.